 All in, the Wolfpack Road Race Cotton Tyres are a very good option for a fast road setup.
 The ToGuard compound seems to hold up well, even on rough roads, and offers great cornering grip and a fast ride.

-Fast, grippy, supple and pretty robust – these are premium road race tyres
+Fast, grippy and supple – but these premium road race tyres have issues

 If you're thinking of buying this product using a cashback deal why not use the road.cc Top Cashback page and get some top cashback while helping to support your favourite independent cycling website